This vegan butternut squash mac and cheese is so creamy and delicious! It is also pretty quick to make!

 All you have to do is reconstitute with a little non-dairy milk when it comes time to reheat.
-I like reheating this vegan butternut squash mac and cheese over the stove, but you can also do it in the microwave.
+I like reheating this vegan mac and cheese with squash over the stove, but you can also do it in the microwave.

 If you are just storing the sauce, you may also find that it gets a little thick after sitting.
 Go ahead and add a little bit of non-dairy milk and reheat the sauce in a small pot.
 Then combine with pasta noodles!

 This vegan butternut squash mac and cheese stores well for up to 5 days in the fridge.
 If you loved this recipe, you may also love my Vegan Sweet Potato Casserole Recipe!

 Did You Try This Recipe?

 If so, I would love to keep in touch!
 I enjoy seeing photos and comments about the recipes that you make!
 You can follow me on Instagram and I will repost your goodies in my stories and comment on it too!
 Just tag me at @wowitsveggie and hashtag #wowitsveggie.
 I can’t wait to see what you make!

 - 4 cups cooked butternut squash [roasted/steamed etc]

 - 1 cup thick non-dairy milk [plus more if necessary]

 - 1 tsp arrowroot/cornstarch

 - 1 tsp onion powder